neo-project/docs/en-us/node/cli/2.9.0/api/sendtoaddress.md

 ## Parameter Description

-Asset_id: Asset ID (asset identifier), which is the transaction ID of the RegistTransaction when the asset is registered.
+`Asset_id`: Asset ID (asset identifier), which is the transaction ID of the RegistTransaction when the asset is registered.

 For NEO: c56f33fc6ecfcd0c225c4ab356fee59390af8560be0e930faebe74a6daff7c9b